NidalZabade/ENCS3130-Linux-Lab/Summer Project/Code/README.md

 # Important Notes
-## The project is 85% completed there are some points i deleted because i feel they didn't make sense and some I didn't write because I just don't want to.
+## The project is 85% completed there are some points i deleted because i feel they didn't make sense and some I didn't write because I didn't want to.
 ### What do you need to complete:
 1. User menu.
 2. Loading the previous Supermarkets.